minhhai2209/forge-docs-snapshot/mirror/manifest-reference/modules/automation-action/index.md

 * A user submits the configuration form with the `Next` button
 * An app has `onChange` or `onBlur` handlers implemented per input in the configuration form that will call `view.submit(payload)` on each such event triggered.

-* When the initial configuration form loads, its state will be considered pristine and the `Next` button will be disabled.
-To enable the `Next` button, `onChange` and `onBlur` handlers are required to pass the state of the inputs, which will mark the configuration form state as dirty and enable the `Next` button
+* The configuration form loads in a pristine state with the `Next` button disabled.
+This prevents users from saving incomplete or unchanged configurations.
+To enable the `Next` button, implement `onChange` or `onBlur` handlers that call `view.submit()` to pass the input state, which marks the form as dirty.
-* Navigating away from the action configuration by clicking the `Back` button won’t maintain the state, it is designed to undo the dirty state of the form
+* Clicking the `Back` button does not maintain the form state.
+This is intentional—the `Back` button is designed to discard unsaved changes and reset the form to its pristine state.

 #### Maintaining state example in UI Kit